Doctors in NV

 To renew your registration, make an appointment with your doctor to obtain an up-to-date recommendation for medical cannabis.
 Upload their recommendation with your renewal application form online.
 This will prevent any lapses in obtaining medical marijuana for your medical treatment.

-Do I Qualify for Medical Marijuana in Nevada?
+Do I Qualify for Medical Cannabis in Nevada?

 Because medical marijuana is used to ease the symptoms of specific health conditions, patients must have one or more qualifying health conditions to obtain a medical marijuana card.